-This article looks at effective grounding and bonding, how it is defined by the code, and its importance to electrical safety.
+This article looks at effective grounding and bonding, how it is defined by the Canadian Electrical Code (CE Code), and its importance to electrical safety.

 Appendix B offers some additional guidance by specifying that the impedance of the circuit fault return path must be sufficiently low so as to ensure that the overcurrent protection trips when it should to limit voltages on exposed metal and to permit minimum 5 x rated current to flow during a ground fault.
 “Rated current” is considered to be the rating of protection ahead in the circuit.